stefanfoulis/deis.io/_posts/2014-04-21-docopt-go-for-it.md

     content: As of today the Deis team is helping maintain the docopt-go project on GitHub.
   - name: keywords
     content: deis, docopt, golang, docopt-go
-excerpt: Don't write parser code, a good help message already has all the necessary information in it.
-That is the philosophy of docopt in a nutshell.
-As of today the Deis team is helping maintain the docopt.go project on GitHub.
 ---

 ```go